-We highly recommend booking this in advance as the car park is often booked out.
+We highly recommend booking this in advance as the car park is often booked.

 Algeciras to Tangier Med

-Algeciras is slightly better connected than Tarifa, so is easier to get to and sometimes the ferries may be slightly cheaper.
+Algeciras is slightly better connected than Tarifa, so it is easier to get to, and sometimes the ferries may be slightly cheaper.

-However, the crossing time can be longer by about an hour and the ferry arrives at Tangier-Med Port, which is a 40+ minute drive or bus ride from the city of Tangier.
+However, the crossing time can be longer by about an hour, and the ferry arrives at Tangier-Med Port, a 40+ minute drive or bus ride from the city of Tangier.

-So, you may have to add any additional transports costs to reach Tangier City.
+So, you may have to add any additional transport costs to reach Tangier City.

-This may suit people who are self-driving in Morocco and wish to avoid the traffic in Tangier centre.
+This route may suit people who are self-driving in Morocco and wish to avoid the traffic in Tangier Center.

 Algeciras to Tangier Med Ferry

 - The journey from Algeciras to Tangier Med will take anywhere from 30 min – 2 hrs depending on the ferry service.

 - There are a minimum of 5 crossings daily all year and as many as 30 ferries daily in the summer.